 Frequently Asked Questions on School Taxes

 Full payments should be mailed to one of the addresses below.
-Please be advised that if you put your tax payment in the mail and we do not receive the payment for any reason, we cannot allow a discount or waive any penalties that may become due.Fulton Bank Lockbox Address:Tredyffrin/Easttown School DistrictPO Box 4768Lancaster PA 17604Overnight Address:Fulton BankAttn: Lockbox c/o Tredyffrin Easttown School District1695 State StreetEast Petersburg, PA 17520Take both copies of your bill to Fulton Bank.
+Please be advised that if you put your tax payment in the mail and we do not receive the payment for any reason, we cannot allow a discount or waive any penalties that may become due.Fulton Bank Lockbox Address:Tredyffrin/Easttown School DistrictPO Box 4768Lancaster PA 17604Overnight Address:Fulton BankAttn: Lockbox c/o Tredyffrin Easttown School District1695 State StreetEast Petersburg, PA 17520Take your tax bill/installment coupon to Fulton Bank.
 The local branch address is listed below.
 Be sure the teller receipts your copy and gives it back to you.
 If you choose to pay discount or face amounts on the last allowable day, you must pay at the bank before 3:00 pm.Fulton Bank Branch Fulton Bank Branch

 - Where should I mail my payment?